peter88213/mdnovel/docs/help/export_menu.md

 This checkbox controls the behavior on document export.

-- If ticked, you will be asked whether you want to have *novelibre* launch your standard application with the newly created document opened.
+- If ticked, you will be asked whether you want to have *mdnovel* launch your standard application with the newly created document opened.

-- If unticked, *novelibre* will launch your standard application with the newly created document opened right away.
+- If unticked, *mdnovel* will launch your standard application with the newly created document opened right away.